graycoreio/daffodil/libs/design/callout/README.md

 # Callout
-Callout is a versatile, pre-styled container used to highlight key pieces of content in a visually distinct way.
+A callout is a versatile, pre-styled container used to highlight key pieces of content in a visually distinct way.

 ## Overview
-Callouts can be used multiple times on a page and are flexible enough to support various content arrangements.
-They are ideal for:
+Callouts help draw attention to important information and can be used multiple times on a page.
+They're flexible enough to support various content arrangements and include built-in containers for icons, taglines, titles, subtitles, and custom body content.

-- Highlighting a set of products alongside a product list.
+<design-land-example-viewer-container example="basic-callout"></design-land-example-viewer-container>

+## Best practices

+**When to use**
+- Highlighting promotional content or special offers
+- Featuring product collections or categories
+- Creating visually distinct content sections
-- Displaying feature overviews or promotional content.
+- Displaying feature overviews or benefits
-- Structuring elements such as accordions or other grouped content.

-Callouts include built-in containers for icons, taglines, titles, subtitles, and custom body content, making it both powerful and easy to extend.

 ## Usage